 The Search and Rescue (SAR) vessel is operated by a crew of three; captain, mate and chief.
 She is primarily serving coastal, fishing and recreational vessels.
 As well as emergency lifesaving and rescue, the vessel is designed to perform operations including towing, salvage, diving missions, fire, ambulance and medical transportation.
 The vessel is equipped with the latest in radar technology and an advanced thermal camera.
 This makes RS ‘Idar Ulstein’ a complete rescue vessel.

-“This is a gift in memory of Idar Ulstein, Ulstein Group’s CEO and Chair of the Board through many years, who passed away in 2012.
+“This is a gift in memory of Idar Ulstein, Ulstein Group’s CEO and Chair of the Board for many years, and who passed away in 2012.
 Idar Ulstein was a great supporter of RS.
-This donation, honouring his life and contribution to the maritime industry, will help to save the lives of many people experiencing difficulties off the Norwegian coast,” says Tore Ulstein, Chair of the Board in Ulstein Group.
+This donation, honouring his life and contribution to the maritime industry, will help to save the lives of many people experiencing difficulties off the Norwegian coast,” said Tore Ulstein, Chair of the Board at Ulstein Group.